vaperrin98/beautiful-jekyll/index.md

 Let's first have some insights on the data we have.
 We have information for the 33 boroughs of London.
 They are all classified as inner or outer boroughs.
 ![Image](./assets/img/INNER_OUTER.png)
-We also have some other information, such as the age distribution over all boroughs, divided in three classes: 0-15 years old, working-age, and over 65 years old.
+We also know the age distribution over all boroughs, divided into three classes: 0-15 years old, working-age, and over 65 years old.
 ![Image](./assets/img/AGE_DIST.png)
-The housing can be separated in three types, based on how the homes are owned.
+Housing can be separated into three categories, based on how the homes were acquired.
 These three classes are: homes owned outright (that is, full price was paid with the household's own money); homes bought with mortgage or with a loan; homes rented from a local authority or a housing association).
 Let's see how housing is shared among these three classes.
 ![Image](./assets/img/HOUSE_BOUGHT.png)
-As we are also concerned with the political control in council, let's visualise the share of neighborhoods controlled by each party.
+As we are also interested in the political control in council, let's visualise the share of neighborhoods controlled by each party.
 ![Image](./assets/img/POLITICAL_PARTIES.png)

 Let's also have a look at housing prices across the boroughs.
 We see that one neighborhood in particular shows particularly high prices for housing: Kensington and Chelsea.
 This neighborhood is considered to be one of the most expensive in London, and the housing prices in this borough clearly reflect that.